 All the telescopes of VERA have the same design, being a Cassegrain-type antenna on AZ-EL mount.
 Each telescope has a 20-m diameter dish with a focal length of 6-m, with a sub-reflector of 2.6-m diameter.
 The dual-beam receiver systems for 22 and 43 GHz are installed at the Cassegrain focus.
-Two receivers are set up on the Stewartmount platforms, which are sustained by steerable six arms, and with such systems one can simultaneously observe two adjacent objects with a separation angle between 0.32 and 2.2 deg.
-The whole receiver systems are set up on the field rotator (FR), and the FR rotate to track the apparent motion of objects due to the earth rotation.
+Two receivers are set up on the Stewart-mount platforms, which are sustained by steerable six arms, and with such systems one can simultaneously observe two adjacent objects with a separation angle between 0.32 and 2.2 (0.32 and 2.18 for 43 GHz) deg.
+The whole receiver systems are set up on the field rotator (FR), and the FR rotates to track the apparent motion of objects due to the earth rotation.
 Table 2 summarizes the ranges of elevation (EL), azimuth (AZ) and field rotator angle (FR) with their driving speeds and accelerations.
+The examples of duration time which requires to set a separation angle between two receiver on the Stewart-mount platforms are summarized in table 3.
 In the case of single beam observing mode, one of two beams is placed at the antenna vertex (separation offset of 0 deg).